OwlbitDev/Blog/src/content/blog/guide-to-learning-modern-c++-inherit-polymorphism-part/index.md

 ---
-title: "Modern C++ Study Guide - Inheritance and Polymorphism"
+title: "Guide to learning modern C++ - Inheritance and Polymorphism part"
-description: "Modern C++ Study Guide - Inheritance and Polymorphism"
+description: "Include the basic knowledge of inheritance and polymorphism and how to use them"

 date: 2022-09-31T21:33:38+08:00